dbolotov/r-miscellany/README.md

 -   [Extra misc](#extra-misc)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-### R-miscellany
+### Introduction

-A collection of useful R code bits I'm tired of looking up.
+This is a collection of useful R code bits I'm tired of looking up.

 ### Data reading and writing